 A unique culinary feast

 Average Sri Lankan is often obsessed with food and drinks with valid reason.
-Yes, they have world class spices such as cinnamon, cardamom, nutmeg, fennel, pepper, chilli and coconut oil in abundance, but these are a fraction of best-known ingredients of the rich spicy Sri Lankan kitchen.
+Yes, they have world-class spices such as cinnamon, cardamom, nutmeg, fennel, pepper, chilli and coconut oil in abundance, but these are a fraction of best-known ingredients of the rich spicy Sri Lankan kitchen.

 Sri Lanka traditional food and drinks show a blend of many cultures.
 Sri Lankan kitchen has absorbed the taste of other nations in the past, especially as it was under the colonial influence.
 It is not rare to find dishes papered to Portuguese, Dutch and English recipes.
 But, Sri Lankans are very cautious about retaining the unique identity of their strong traditional recipes.
-Sri Lankan milk rice, a dish of all important occasion, spicy omelettes, curry, hoppers, string hoppers, wade are few unique meals ought to be mentioned here.
+Sri Lankan milk rice, a dish of the all-important occasion, spicy omelettes, curry, hoppers, string hoppers, wade are few unique meals ought to be mentioned here.

 The secret of traditional Sri Lankan meals is largely depending on the homely grown incalculable variety of spices.
 The spices not only create rich taste but also generate strong aroma arousing the taste buds.
 Traditional cooking methods were handed down from generation to generation proved to have germ-killing power due to the usage of a number of spices.
 Undoubtedly Sri Lanka is one of the best places to enjoy a tasty blend of Rice and curry.
-Drop into one of the traditional village restaurants and serve yourself a meal of your choice.
+Drop in to one of the traditional village restaurants and serve yourself a meal of your choice.
 Don’t forget to have some ground coconut, maybe it is too spicy for you.

 Endless choices of seafood

 Most Travellers do not forget to taste delicious Sr Lankan food during their Sri Lanka holiday, forgetting to try Sr Lankan food definitely is a big mistake, because the food culture in Sri Lanka is totally different than most other countries in the world.
 It is easy to find typical local food at every corner of the island.
-Especially you cant afford to forget seafood during your Sri Lanka holiday, it is pulled straight from the sea.
+Especially you can’t afford to forget seafood during your Sri Lanka holiday, it is pulled straight from the sea.
 Fish, meat and vegetables are converted to heavenly delicious curry with the freshest natural spices and condiment.
 Rice is the staple food of the country and prepared after many recipes, of course with different taste.

 Shopping in Sri Lanka

 Sri Lanka is a heaven for shoppers.
-Gem-studded jewellery, gems, clothes, wood carvings, Tea, silver and brass wear are of excellent choice.
+Gem-studded jewellery, gems, clothes, wood carvings, Tea, silver and brass wear are of an excellent choice.
 Statues, masks, batik and Sri Lankan doorways are some of the fascinating souvenirs here.
 Other great choice s for shoppers are spices, Silver jewellery, semi-precious stones, furniture and, woven baskets.

-How much does Sri Lanka holidays cost?
+How much do Sri Lanka holidays cost?

 Sri Lanka is a leading holiday destination in the world, mainly due to its popularity as one of the most affordable long-haul destinations in the world.
 Sri Lanka holiday enables you to have happy experiences at an affordable price.
 Sri Lanka is a very affordable holiday destination than most popular holiday destinations in the region such as Thailand, Korea, China, Malaysia and Singapore.
 Even though alcohol is very expensive in the region, In Sri Lanka alcohol is very cheap.